iambrosi/IsmaAmbrosiGeneratorBundle/README.md

 IsmaAmbrosiGeneratorBundle
 ==========================

-This bundle extends the commands provided by [SensioGeneratorBundle](https://github.com/sensio/SensioGeneratorBundle) adding MongoDB document generator and CRUD generators for these MongoDB documents.
+This bundle extends the commands provided by [SensioGeneratorBundle](https://github.com/sensio/SensioGeneratorBundle), adding a MongoDB document generator and CRUD generators for these MongoDB documents.

 Installation
 ------------